-Water samples are collected approximately every month (on dates indicated by the dashed lines) at 13 depths (indicated by the dots) at the middle of the lake.
-These samples are analyzed in the TERC laboratory for nutrient concentrations.
+Water samples are collected approximately every month (on dates indicated by the dashed lines) at 13 depths (indicated by the dots) at the MLTP station in the middle of the lake and analyzed in the TERC laboratory for nutrient concentrations.
 Here the total hydrolysable phosphorus (THP) concentration, the fraction of phosphorus that can be readily used by algae, is shown in the form of color contours.
-The white gap at the beginning of the year indicates the loss of the bottom two samples from the January sampling.

-Phosphorus mainly entered the lake in association with fine particles during runoff events in April through June, however elevated surface levels in July through September may have been associated with atmospheric deposition associated with wildfire smoke.
-The relatively elevated values near the surface in spring and summer suggest that in 2021, nitrogen was the nutrient that limited algal growth, rather than phosphorus during that time.
-The elevated concentrations of phosphorus deep in the lake throughout the year were the result of the absence of deep mixing in 2021.
+Phosphorus mainly entered the lake in association with fine particles during runoff events in May through June.
+The relatively elevated values near the surface in June suggest that in 2022, nitrogen was the nutrient that limited algal growth, rather than phosphorus early in the summer.
+The elevated concentrations of phosphorus deep in the lake throughout the year were the result of the absence of deep mixing in 2022.